MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session1_MIP.md

-# Demo 1 - Create and manage sensitivity labels
+# Session 1 - Demo 1 - Create and manage sensitivity labels

 In this demo, you’ll see how an administrator organizes and publishes sensitivity labels to protect sensitive data.
 The demo shows how to create a label group, configure a sensitivity label that enforces encryption, and publish the label so it’s available in user apps.